SHARED SUCCESS IN AGRICULTURE

 Patterns in Progress – Application of beneficial influence

-Morphic resonance, according to the theory developed by biologist Rupert Sheldrake, is paranormal influence by which a pattern of events or behaviour can facilitate subsequent occurrences of similar patterns; a process whereby self-organizing systems inherit a memory from previous similar systems.
+Morphic resonance, according to the theory developed by biologist Rupert Sheldrake, is paranormal influence by which a pattern of events or behaviour can facilitate subsequent occurrences of similar patterns; a process whereby self-organising systems inherit a memory from previous similar systems.
 In its most general formulation, morphic resonance means that the so-called laws of nature are more like habits.
 The hypothesis of morphic resonance also leads to a radically new interpretation of memory storage in the brain and biological inheritance.
 Biological inheritance need not be all coded in the genes or epigenetic modifications of the genes; much of it depends on morphic resonance from previous members of the species.
 Thus, everyone inherits a collective memory from past members of the species, and contributes to the collective memory, affecting other members of the species in the future.

 According to scientist, Bill Mollison, the father of Permaculture, if we are to reach an understanding of the basic patterns of natural phenomena, we will have evolved a powerful tool for design, and found a linking science applicable to many disciplines.
-These forms and processes capitalize productive energies.
+These forms and processes capitalise productive energies.
 The final act of the designer, once components have been assembled, is to make a sensible pattern assembly of the whole.
 Tinkering through the ages, met by moves and countermoves often referred to as evolution, streamline these forms as fluctuations in each environment.
 It is this patterning that permits elements to flow and function effectively in beneficial relationships.

 The delivery of simple, informed solutions to complex challenges is an Achievable Reality.